John 11:45-57: The Plot to Kill Jesus

 Verse 53: "So from that day on they made plans to put him to death."

 Jews, but went from there to the region near the wilderness, to a town

 Verse 55 "Now the Passover of the Jews was at hand, and many went up from the country to Jerusalem before the Passover to purify themselves."

-The Old Testament records many rituals of purification for any type of situation considered unclean, body fluids, skin disease, death,
+The Old Testament records many rituals of purification for situations that might be considered unclean; body fluids, skin disease, death,

-The men were required to attend the Passover Feast, yet they were wondering if, after all the hate and tension He would show up.
+The men were required to attend the Passover Feast, yet they were wondering if after all the hate and tension, He would show up.

-Mary Anoints Jesus at Bethany
+John 12:1-11 Mary Anoints Jesus at Bethany

 Verse 1" "Six days before the Passover, Jesus therefore came to Bethany, where Lazarus was, whom Jesus had raised from the dead."